-Employers' Contribution to Family Benefits Fund ("Beitrag zum Familienlastenausgleichsfonds", [tscer_s])
+Employers' Contribution to Family Benefits Fund (Beitrag zum Familienlastenausgleichsfonds", [tscer_s])

 The contribution is paid by all employers (except for employers of free lancers and civil servants) on the sum of all gross wages paid in the business.
-If this sum is lower than $\leq 1,460$ per month then it is reduced by $\leq 1,095$.
-The contribution is 4.5% of the gross wages without upper limit.
-No contributions have to be paid for employees aged 60.
+If this sum is lower than $\notin 1,460$ per month then it is reduced by $\notin 1,095$.
+The contribution is 4.5% (2017: 4.1%) of the gross wages without upper limit.
+No contributions have to be paid for employees aged 60+.

-Due to lack of information on the potential sum of gross wages below € 1,460 within a company, this regulation is not taken into account.
+EUROMOD Notes: Due to lack of information on the potential sum of gross wages below \in 1,460 within a company, this regulation is not taken into account.